uggla/rust-gopher-friend-cli/articles/article_02.md

 ## Small refactoring to improve code

 ### Specify the BASE_URL
-It will be more convenient to specify the base url to retrieve the gophers.
+It will be more convenient to specify the base URL to retrieve the gophers.
 We can simply define a const at the beginning of our program.

 ```rust
 const BASE_URL: &str = "https://github.com/scraly/gophers/raw/main";
 ```

-And craft the url variable using the BASE_URL const.
+And craft the URL variable using the BASE_URL const.

 ```rust
 fn get_gopher(gopher: String) -> Result<String, Error> {